Shakshi3104/motion-coremltools/README.md

 # motion-coremltools

-motion-coremltools is the wrapper tool for neural networks with motion sensor data.
+motion-coremltools is the wrapper tool for converting neural networks trained with motion sensor data.

 ## Usage
 The usage is the same as coremltools' Unified Conversation API.
 Currently, only tensorflow.keras.Model is supported.